|This centre is a member of The LSE Research Laboratory [RLAB]: CASE | CVER | CEP | FMG | SERC | STICERD||Cookies?|

-The programme director is Professor Lord Richard Layard.The Wellbeing Programme was founded in 2003 when Richard Layard gave his public lectures on His book on Happiness then followed which explores the paradox that as societies get richer, they often do not become happier.
-Research on the Wellbeing Programme has been devoted to understanding the causes of wellbeing and how wellbeing affects other outcomes that policymakers care about (such as education and physical health).
+The programme director is Professor Lord Richard Layard.The Wellbeing Programme was founded in 2003 when Richard Layard gave his public lectures on Happiness: Has social science a clue?
+His book on Happiness then followed which explores the paradox that as societies get richer, they often do not become happier.
+Research from the programme has been devoted to understanding the causes of wellbeing and how wellbeing affects other outcomes that policymakers care about (such as education and physical health).

 Room: 32L 2.13